RicePuddn/OOP-CRM/README.md

 ### How to Login as Admin
 Use the following username and password to login as an admin:<br>
-- Username: ironman
+- **username**: ironman
-- Password: iamgenius
+- **password**: iamgenius
-<br>Notes: The example password provided here is hashed using bcrypt.
+<br>**Notes**: The example password provided here is hashed using bcrypt.
 Make sure to use the password 'iamgenius', which corresponds to the hash value given in the example when you login.